-The Granges Pit is located over 3.5km from the Bogan Gate - Tottenham Railway.
-Assessment of the implications of the proposed gravel pit has been undertaken against the general functioning of the local road network and level crossings in the area.
+Assessment of the implications of the proposed gravel pit has been undertaken against the general functioning of the local road network and railway level crossings in the area.
 It is assessed the proposal will place no significant additional traffic volumes on level crossings, and there is no warrant for railway / road upgrades.
 No implications for rail infrastructure / operations are assessed to occur, including stormwater drainage, noise, air quality, overshadowing, visibility, heritage assets or the like.

-The impact on the local road network will be light vehicles and trucks associated with Parkes Shire Council's Roads Program.
+The impact on the road network will be light vehicles and trucks associated with Parkes Shire Council's Roads Program.
 Traffic and transport impacts are assessed to be minimal and offset by the benefits produced from road construction and maintenance.
 No road contributions or road upgrades are warranted.

-No additional mitigation measures are proposed, other than the provision of an offset gateway, trucks turning signage and maintenance of the existing access off Gibsons Lane.
+No additional mitigation measures are proposed, other than existing.